graphql-mocks/graphql-mocks/documentation/README.md

 ### Installation

-From the **root directory of `graphql-test-resolvers`**
+From the **root directory of `graphql-mocks`**
 ```
 $ yarn
 ```

-In the documentation directory
+In the `./documentation` directory
 ```
 $ yarn
 ```

 ### Local Development

-From the **root directory of `graphql-test-resolvers`**
+From the **root directory of `graphql-mocks`**
 ```
-$ npx typedoc
+$ yarn build-docs
 ```

 `typedoc` is configured from the **root** directory and generates a required `website/sidebars.js` file.
-Running this command from the **root** directory and it will drop `website/sidebars.js` and `docs/typedoc/*` markdown needed for docusarus2 integration.
+Running `yarn build-docs` from the **root** directory will drop `website/sidebars.js` and `docs/typedoc/*` markdown needed for docusarus2 integration with typedoc generated API docs.

+To start a local development server run in the `./documentation` directory
 ```
 $ yarn start
 ```

-This command starts a local development server and open up a browser window.
+After building, this command will open up a browser window.
 Most changes are reflected live without having to restart the server.

 ### Build

-From the **root directory of `graphql-test-resolvers`**
+From the **root directory of `graphql-mocks`**
 ```
 $ yarn build-docs
 ```